 - Child will have access to father’s medical health history and may be enrolled in his or her father’s health insurance plan

 Our central Wisconsin law offices can help establish legal fatherhood by voluntary paternity acknowledgement, court ruling or by signing an Acknowledgement of Marital Child form.
-Tlusty, Kennedy & Dirks, S.C. also can advise you of your custody and placement rights and ensure a fair settlement of your child support obligations.
+Tlusty, Kennedy & Glascock, S.C. also can advise you of your custody and placement rights and ensure a fair settlement of your child support obligations.

 We protect the rights of people in Marathon, Wood, Portage, Lincoln, Taylor, Langlade, and Shawano counties.

 To schedule an appointment with our family law attorneys, please fill out the form below or call 715-359-3188